RobbenRoll/emgfit/docs/source/concepts.rst

 Hyper-EMG distributions
 -----------------------
-A core feature of `emgfit` is its numerically robust implementation of hyper-exponentially-modified Gaussian (hyper-EMG) distribution functions.
+A core feature of `emgfit` is its numerically robust implementation of hyper-exponentially-modified Gaussian (hyper-EMG) probability density functions.
 Exponentially-modified Gaussian distributions have been demonstrated to be a powerful tool for fitting spectroscopic data from various fields including mass spectrometry [1]_, alpha-particle spectrometry [2]_ and chromatography [3]_.